Diamante-Smith/Active-Directory/README.md

-- We will change Jane Doe into an admin account by pressing the _ADMINS folder -> right clicking her name -> Hit Properties -> and adding her to the “Domain Admins” Group
+- We will change Jane Doe into an admin account by pressing the _ADMINS folder -> right-clicking her name -> Hit Properties -> and adding her to the “Domain Admins” Group

 - Type in domain admins for the object names -> press Check Names for it to find the group

-- Hit Ok -> Apply -> OK, Now the account is a Domain Admin giving her the ability to create Users and etc
+- Hit Ok -> Apply -> OK, Now the account is a Domain Admin giving her the ability to create Users, etc

 - Next logoff or sign out